-All OTCBB companies must file updated financial reports with the SEC or with their banking or insurance regulators.
-Any company that does not file timely reports with the SEC or their banking or insurance regulators is removed from the OTCBB.
+All OTCBB and OTCQB companies must file updated financial reports with the SEC or with their banking or insurance regulator.
+Any company that does not file timely reports with the SEC or their banking or insurance regulator is removed from the OTCBB OTCQB.

-Tip: When an OTCBB company fails to file its reports on time, the FINRA will add a fifth letter "E" to its four-letter stock symbol.
+Tip: Tip: When an OTCBB company fails to file its reports on time, filed an incomplete filing or for those companies that file with a banking or insurance regulator, has not provided FINRA a copy of the report, FINRA will add a fifth letter "E" to the OTCBB trading symbol.
 The company then has 30 days to file with the SEC or 60 days to file with its banking or insurance regulator.
 If it's still delinquent after the grace period, the company will be removed from the OTCBB.
-You'll find a list of securities that have been removed from the OTCBB at www.otcbb.com.
+You'll find a list of securities that have been removed from the OTCBB at http://www.otcbb.com/DailyListContent/delistings/OTCBBDelOpenReport.pdf.

 With few exceptions, companies that file reports with the SEC must do so electronically using the SEC's EDGAR system.
 EDGAR stands for electronic data gathering and retrieval.
 The EDGAR database is available on the SEC's website at www.sec.gov.
 You'll find many corporate filings in the EDGAR database, including annual and quarterly reports and registration statements.
 Any investor can access and download this information for free from the SEC's website.
-Click here if you want to view detailed instructions on how to use EDGAR.
+View Researching Public Companies Through EDGAR: A Guide for Investors.

 Which Companies Don't Have to File Reports With the SEC?

-Smaller companies those with less than $10 million in assets generally do not have to file reports with the SEC.
-But some smaller companies, including microcap companies, may choose voluntarily to register their securities with the SEC.
+Smaller companies - those with less than $10 million in assets, or fewer than 2,000 shareholders of record - generally do not have to file reports with the SEC.
+But some smaller companies, including microcap companies, may choose voluntarily to file reports with the SEC.
 As described above, companies that register with the SEC must also file quarterly, annual, and other reports.

 A Word About Offering Requirements